mgowanlock/gpu_lomb_scargle/README.md

 # Lomb-Scargle Algorithm on the GPU (accompanying paper under review).

-Authors: Mike Gowanlock and Brian Donnelly
+Code authors: Mike Gowanlock and Brian Donnelly

 ## There are three directories:
 * data